 What is the cheapest way to transfer money from DistroKid?
 A cost comparison table (US and Internationally)

 If you are an American citizen, you will do fine without our solution.
-A transfer from DistroKid will cost you no more than $1 if you choose the ACH method.
+A transfer from DistroKid will cost you no more than $1 if you choose the ACH method directly to your bank account.

 Here’s a cost comparison of withdrawal fees of all payment methods on DistroKid